madumlao/sexyfox/README.md

 1. The profile directory is backed up (see "Profile Safety" below)
 2. The profile directory is copied over to the tmpfs
-3. ~/.mozilla is made into a symlink to the tmpfs
+3. The profile directory is made into a symlink to the tmpfs
 4. firefox is launched
-5. as soon as firefox is closed, the ~/.mozilla symlink is removed and replaced with the .mozilla in the tmpfs
+5. as soon as firefox is closed, the profile symlink is removed and replaced with the profile directory in the tmpfs

 Profile Safety
 --------------